seminho77/WebEngineering/README.md

 ### Tab Navigation

-Using the Tab key to navigate, the focus moved through the main menu at the top but then skipped directly to the audio player.
+Using the Tab key to navigate between interactive elements, the focus moved through the main menu at the top then to the audio player, as it should.
 It went through all audio elements and then jumped to the "Related" list on the right, ignoring the comment section, which should be interactive.

 **Solution Implemented:**